zAke199/FullStack-ReactNative_MovieApp/README.md

 - 🖼️ **Dynamic Poster Grid** — Infinite scrolling with smooth pagination
 - 📲 **Mobile-Optimized UI** — Built with NativeWind and responsive TailwindCSS classes
 - ⚡ **Fast Navigation** — Powered by Expo Router and seamless transitions

+## 🔥 Trending Movies

+- Unlike generic "trending" lists, the app Dynamically builds a trending movies list based on real user search activity.
+- Stores searched movies and metadata in Appwrite Cloud.
+- Maintains a `count` field for each search term.
+- Increments count if the movie was searched before; otherwise, creates a new entry.
+- Fetches and displays the top 5 most-searched movies in the **Trending** section.

 ---